Chula Vista Water Quality at a Glance

 Visit the Water Conservation Garden

-Explore the 5-acre Water Conservation Garden at Cuyamaca College in Rancho San Diego for free docent-guided tours, landscape design consultations, and classes on water-efficient gardening techniques and California-friendly landscaping.
-Visit watergarden.org for schedules.
+Explore the Water Conservation Garden in El Cajon for free educational programmes, landscape design consultations, and classes on water-efficient gardening and California-friendly landscaping.
+Contact the City’s Conservation Section at (619) 409-3893 for local conservation programme details.

 Report Issues Promptly

 Contact your water provider immediately for service issues: Otay Water District at (619) 670-2222 or Sweetwater Authority at (619) 420-1413.
-Both utilities offer 24/7 emergency response for water main breaks, pressure problems, and water quality concerns.
+Both utilities offer emergency response for water main breaks, pressure problems, and water quality concerns.
+You can also check our live boil water tracker for any active advisories in your area.

 Frequently Asked Questions